 A modern southwest style home exudes the natural simplicity of its desert surroundings.

-Faux wood viga tails are made from polystyrene and are finished with a thin layer of concrete, making them both durable and lightweight.
-Solid viga tails are available in natural-looking barked and debarked textures, to suit your Southwestern-style home.
+That’s where faux wood viga tails shine.
+Crafted from lightweight yet resilient polystyrene and finished with a thin concrete layer, faux viga tails offer the look of real wood without the drawbacks.
+Solid viga tails are available in natural-looking barked and debarked textures to suit your Southwestern-style home.

 Whether you’re replacing old viga tails or installing them for the first time, faux viga tails are easy to install with the use of a few simple tools.